 You can take easy natural steps to help prevent future UTIs:

-Take probiotics.
+- Take probiotics.
 In healthy women, beneficial probiotic bacteria normally found in the urinary tract (primarily Lactobacilli) outnumber pathogenic bacteria and help keep them in check.
 During any infection, this balance shifts in favor of the pathogens such as E. coli.
 Supplementing with Lactobacilli probiotics will help maintain and restore a healthy balance in the urinary tract as well as the rest of the body.
 [Editor's Note: Kyo-Dophilus Cran+ Probiotic is specifically formulated with three strains of probiotics and cranberry to help relieve UTI's.]

 Other preventative measures against UTIs include:

-Drink plenty of water.
-A minimum of 6–8 glasses daily will promote more frequent urination to help flush bacteria.
+- Drink plenty of water.
+A minimum of 6 to 8 glasses daily will promote more frequent urination to help flush bacteria.